LukeMcM89/LukeMcM89/README.md

 - 👋 Hi, I’m @LukeMcM89
 - 👀 I’m interested in ...
 Technology, Music, Art, Nature, Biology, Space, and being kind.
 Oh, dogs, cats and dinosaurs too.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning ... new things.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ... ideas and projects.
+Honestly idk yet.
 - 📫 How to reach me ...

 <!---